Greg Zuerlein: 2020 season

-On September 20, 2020, Zuerlein capped off a historic comeback for the Dallas Cowboys over the Atlanta Falcons in just his second game with them by kicking the game-winning 46 yard field goal to win it 40–39.
+In the second game, Zuerlein was still struggling from a lack of consistency and missed 2 additional field goals, before capping off a historic comeback over the Atlanta Falcons, by kicking a 46-yard field goal to win it 40–39 as time expired.
 The Cowboys were down 20–0 at the end of the first quarter and 29–10 at halftime.
-Moments before the game-winning drive, Zuerlein kicked an onside kick, which the Cowboys recovered giving them a chance to win the game.
-Overall, in the 2020 season, Zuerlein converted 34 of a career-high 41 field goal attempts and went 33-of-36 on extra point attempts.
+With 1:49 minutes left to play in a 37–39 ball game, Zuerlein kicked an onside kick which the Cowboys recovered, giving them the opportunity to have the final winning drive.
+The style of kick he used, would later come to be known as the "Watermelon Kick".